qadenz/qadenz.github.io/content/docs/Components/conditions-expectations/_index.md

 Qadenz leans on Hamcrest rather than reinventing comparison logic.
 Expectations stay predictable to anyone who has used matchers before, and the matching itself is handled by a library built for exactly that job.

+## Paired by value type

+A Condition reports a value of one type: a boolean, a piece of text, a number, a date or time, or a list.
+Every Expectation is built for one of those same types.
+Pairing a Condition with an Expectation means matching the types, and the compiler enforces it.
+A text Condition will not accept a numeric Expectation, so a mismatched pair never reaches a running test.

+This is why the same names can be reused across types. `isEqualTo` reads naturally for text, numbers, and dates alike, and the right one is chosen by the value passed.
+The menu we actually have to learn stays small.

+The [Conditions](./conditions/) and [Expectations](./expectations/) catalogs group everything by these types and show the pairings.

 ## What a team gets

 Because every evaluation flows through the same two types, a few things follow without any extra effort: